Richard McKenzie (actor): Biography and career

 McKenzie would also have an extraordinary television career in the 1980s which also included two co-starring role in television shows.
 His first guest starring role was in the show Family in three different episodes as two different characters.
 His first co-starring role was in the 1980s short-lived series The Yeagers.
 The Yeagers was a drama centering on the life of the Yeager family and associates.
 The series produced only one episode in 1980.
 The series also co-starred David Ackroyd, Guy Boyd, and Andy Griffith.
 In 1982, McKenzie would again co-star in another short-lived series entitled It Takes Two.
 The series was about a couple, Sam and Molly Quinn who are too focused on their jobs to pay attention to their children or each other.
 He played Walter Chaiken in the series.
 The series aired for twenty-two episodes in one season, (1982–1983).
 The series also co-starred Richard Crenna, Patty Duke, and Helen Hunt.
 Some other of his memorable guest star roles in the 1980s include those in the shows Soap, CBS Afternoon Playhouse, Archie Bunker's Place, Knots Landing, Benson, Growing Pains, Too Close for Comfort, Matlock, ALF, etc.

 In the 1990s, McKenzie would guest star on shows such as The Golden Girls, The Fresh Prince of Bel-Air, NYPD Blue, In the Heat of the Night, etc. His last appearance on television was in a 2002 episode of Judging Amy as Judge Novak.

-He also appeared in many movies and TV movies.
+McKenzie also appeared in many feature films and television films.
 He starred in more than 10 movies during the course of 22 years.
 His first movie role as "Behan" in the 1971 movie Doc.
 Some of his other memorable appearances in the movies included those in A.W.O.L.
-(1972), Man on a Swing, (1974), Corvette Summer, (1978), Being There, (1979), The Doctor, (1991), and Ghost in the Machine (1993).
+(1972), Man on a Swing (1974), Corvette Summer (1978), Being There (1979), The Doctor (1991), and Ghost in the Machine (1993).
 He also appeared in more than 20 TV movies.
-His first role was in Nicky's World, (1974), as the role of Mr. Lanning, and his last role was in Deadly Medicine, (1991), as the role of Brookshire.
+His first role was in Nicky's World (1974), as the role of Mr. Lanning, and his last role was in Deadly Medicine (1991), as the role of Brookshire.

 McKenzie made his name in theater as well.
 His Broadway credits included That Championship Season, Uncle Vanya and many more.

+McKenzie died on December 1, 2023, at the age of 93.